Skip to main content

 During the Transfer Investigation Period

-• Your sending state supervising officer or institutional case manager for assistance is the best resource for information during the transfer process.
-Your supervising officer should provide you with updates throughout the transfer process.
-If you feel you are not receiving adequate support, please contact the sending state’s compact office.
+Your supervising officer or institutional case manager in your sending state is the best source of information.
+They can give you updates throughout the transfer.
+If you feel you are not getting enough help, contact your sending state’s Compact Office.
 See Compact Office Directory.

-• Some supervised individuals may be eligible for reporting instructions which allow them to be in a receiving state during the 45-day investigation period.
-Most commonly, reporting instructions are granted to probationers who are living in the receiving state at the time they are sentenced, or if both states agree that an emergency exists.
-Contact your sending state supervising officer or compact office for more information see the Compact Office Directory.
+Some people may qualify for reporting instructions, which let you be in the receiving state during the 45-day investigation period.
+This is most common if you were already living in the receiving state when you were sentenced or if both states agree there is an emergency.
+Contact your supervising officer or Compact Office for details.
+See the Compact Office Directory.

-• The 45-day investigation period begins when the receiving state obtains the completed Transfer Request, regardless of how long it takes the sending state to complete the Transfer Request.
-See Rule 3.104.
+The 45-day period starts when the receiving state gets the completed Transfer Request, no matter how long it takes the sending state to submit the paperwork.
+(See Rule 3.104)

 The following links provide information about the compact and how to navigate the interstate transfer process.